24 Jun 2022

 There are many reasons identified for the gap, including the fact that women are still paid less and are less likely to be in senior leadership positions, resulting in lower pay and lower pension contributions.
 They are more likely to take career breaks for childcare or as an unpaid carer and are more likely to work part time or reduced hours, as well as self-identifying as having lower fiscal confidence.

 The high cost of childcare in the UK* is a barrier to women returning to work after maternity leave, or returning full time, and the means test on benefits can be a driver for capping hours, particularly in certain industries.
-In addition, 900,000 women in the UK retire early each year due to Menopause, meaning women are leaving the workforce at the exact time when their earning potential is likely at its highest.
+In addition, 1 in 10 women leave their jobs due to the symptoms of Menopause according to The Menopause Charity, meaning women are leaving the workforce at the exact time when their earning potential is likely at its highest.

 Katharine Photiou, Commercial Director of Workplace Savings at Legal & General: "There are many factors that have led us to this point but very few solutions offered.
 It’s time women stop being penalised for things outside of their control, like the high cost of childcare, or being paid less than their male counterparts.